aliceco01/user-buy-list/README.md

 ## CICD

 The pipeline is intentionally designed to avoid direct cluster access and to keep deployment state fully declarative and auditable in Git.

-Each pipeline run follows a deterministic flow.
-Application artifacts are built first, container images are published next, Kubernetes manifests are updated to reference immutable image digests, and the updated manifests are committed back to the repository.
+Each pipeline run follows a deterministic flow, and application artifacts are built first, container images are published next, Kubernetes manifests are updated to reference immutable image digests, and the updated manifests are committed back to the repository.

+For demo simplicity, I avoided anything that requires cluster credentials in CI (security overhead), and that has no audit trail.
+Additionally, it works with ArgoCD/Flux if added later.

 ```